dtamayom/AMLproject/README.md

 $ pip install matplotlib
 ```
 ## Environment
-The environment used is taken from the [challenge](https://github.com/stanfordnmbl/osim-rl)
+The environment used is taken from the [NeurIPS 2018 Challenge: Learning to Run](https://github.com/stanfordnmbl/osim-rl)

 ## Running the code
 ### To train